Super South Asian Wedding

 Bengali wedding terminology:

 - The gaye holud – the pre-wedding party and litereally means ‘turmeric on the body’

 - The nikah – the wedding ceremony

 - dhol players – double handed drummers

 I’m Wayne La and I specialise in the unposed, unstaged, moment-driven images at weddings.
 I’m based in London and available for commissions UK wide and beyond.
-If you’re looking for an Asian wedding photographer, I’d love hear from you.
+If you’re looking for an documentary wedding photographer for your Asian wedding, I’d love hear from you.